-Over the next few months, please remind your students to check email often.
+Over the next few months, please remind your student(s) to check their email often.
 Email is the primary method of contact for WSU families about the financial aid process.

-As always, Student Financial Services staff is available for students and parents.
-If any of your students have questions or need financial aid guidance, please have them contact SFS at firstname.lastname@example.org or 509-335-9711.
+As always, Student Financial Services (SFS) staff is available for students and parents.
+If your student has questions or needs financial aid guidance, please have them contact SFS at firstname.lastname@example.org or 509-335-9711.
 The SFS website and social media pages on Facebook, Instagram, and Twitter are great resources for the latest financial aid information, quick tips, and scholarship opportunities.

 All Washington State University students are required to attend an orientation session before enrolling in classes.
 At Alive!
 Orientation students will receive academic advising, register for fall classes, and get better acquainted with campus services and facilities. » More …